esoreq/Day_one/_episodes/03-Jupyter_notebook.md

 questions:
 - What is Jupyter Notebook?
 - What is a Kernel?
-- How to use a notebook to run bash code script
+- How to use a notebook to run bash code snippets.
 objectives:
 - List the components and functionality of Jupyter Notebook.
 - Launch and navigate the Jupyter Notebook dashboard.